Respecting human rights

 Case study

-Japan’s Technical Intern Training Program was further sensitized to the risk of forced labor by a recent U.S. Trafficking in Persons report.
-Since we started Human Rights Impact Assessments in our Japan operation (tobacco, pharma, and processed food businesses - including China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our special attention.
+Japan’s Technical Intern Training Program was further sensitized to the risk of forced labor as a result of the recent U.S. Trafficking in Persons Report.
+Since we started Human Rights Impact Assessments in our Japan operations (tobacco, pharmaceutical, and processed food businesses including in China and Thailand), migrant workers have been identified as the most vulnerable stakeholders who need our special attention.

 Read more on how we have addressed a focus on migrant workers in our Human Rights Report.